 As recited in the flashback episode “Forging Bonds,” Caffrey not only gets close to Adler but his assistant Kate Moreau as well.
 He also meets fellow grifter Alex Hunter, herself obsessed with finding the amber music box of Catherine the Great.
 While Adler disappeared before the con was completed – his entire company was built on a giant Ponzi scheme – all the major players in Neal Caffrey’s life were now present.
 Like some mystical force of fate, they were also tied to the mystery of the music box.

-And in the world of White Collar, a U-boat headed for Argentina that was sunk off the shores of New York City instead.
+And in the world of White Collar, a U-boat headed for Argentina that was sunk off the shores of New York City.
 “I’ve known about the sub since I was a little girl,” Alex Hunter tells Neal Caffrey.
 “Grandpa, he’d take me to Coney Island when no one else was around and he’d point out to the water and tell me the greatest treasure in the world was right out there, just below the waves.
 He said the Nazis collected the most beautiful things in the world, then put those things in a submarine.
 When it was crossing the Atlantic, it went down and no one could find it.
 He encoded the SOS antenna design into the music box.
 He figured he’d come to America, he’d build a receiver and he’d find the sub.
 But he fled Germany after the war and the box was lost.”

 While Alex Hunter’s grandfather was a German radio operator, Vincent Adler’s father was the only surviving crewman of the sunken submarine.
-The former hedge fund manager thus spent a lifetime searching for the wreckage, eventually using Kate Moreau as bait to entangle Neal Caffrey into the mix and having her killed to protect his secret.
+The former hedge fund manager spent his entire life searching for the wreckage, eventually using Kate Moreau as bait and having her killed to protect his secret.
+Although Adler does find the sub and its billion-dollar collection of Rembrandts, Picassos, and Salvador Dalis, he does not live long enough to take possession – setting up a new narrative for the third season of White Collar in the process.

 Anthony Letizia